 Yes, an employee who is made redundant is paid long service leave subject to certain employment conditions.
 Depending on their length of service, they may be entitled to pro-rata long service leave, even if they have not worked a full 10 years with their employer.

-Continue reading for everything you need to know about long service leave payouts.
+Continue reading for everything you need to know about long service leave and redundancy.

 Can I Get A Long Service Leave Payout If Made Redundant in WA?